awslabs/speke-reference-server/workflow/drm-vod.md

 You can play the HLS streaming using:
 * DemoConsole Player ( From the stack output of the AWS VOD Reference Solution)
-* **JW Player Stream Tester** - by copying the link for the object and inputing it to the player.  https://developer.jwplayer.com/tools/stream-tester/
+* or Open Safari on a Mac and paste the HLS URL into the browser.

 ## Completion